mmstewart14/wearless/backend/README.md

 2. Install the AWS Toolkit Extension and [Authenicate with IAM Credentials](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-credentials.html)

+    - Command Palette > AWS: Add a New Connection

+    - Enter your credentials with the Profile Name: 'default'

     - Find your `.aws` folder and create a new `config` file there with the following contents:

     ```